ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Every system has an architecture, even when it's not formally defined.
 The architecture of a system is typically described in an **Architectural Description**.
 The architectural description documents the system for the stakeholders and needs to make architectural decisions **explicit**.
-The goal of the architectural description is to help in understandig how the system will behave.
+The goal of the architectural description is to help in understanding how the system will behave.

 <p style="text-align: center;">
   <img class="image fit" alt="Views and Perspecives" src="/img/prag-arch/views-and-perspectives.png">